Observation of $\tau$ lepton pair production in ultraperipheral lead-lead collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Abstract

 \section{Abstract}

 {We present an observation of photon-photon production of \PGt lepton pairs in ultraperipheral lead-lead collisions.
-The measurement is based on a data sample with an integrated luminosity of 404\mubinv collected by the CMS experiment at a nucleon-nucleon center-of-mass energy of 5.02\TeV.
+The measurement is based on a data sample with an integrated luminosity of 404\mubinv collected by the CMS experiment at a center-of-mass energy per nucleon pair of $\sqrtsNN = 5.02\TeV$.
 The \gammagammatautau process is observed for \tautau events with a muon and three charged hadrons in the final state.
-The measured fiducial cross section is $\xsec = \result$, in agreement with leading-order QED predictions.
-Using \xsec, we estimate a model-dependent value of the anomalous magnetic moment of the \PGt lepton of $\atau=\limit$ at a 68\% confidence level. }
+The measured fiducial cross section is $\xsec = \result$, where the second (third) term corresponds to the statistical (systematic) uncertainty in \xsec, in agreement with leading-order QED predictions.
+Using \xsec, we estimate a model-dependent value of the anomalous magnetic moment of the \PGt lepton of $\atau=\limit$. }

 { pdfauthor={CMS Collaboration}, pdftitle={Observation of tau lepton pair production in ultraperipheral lead-lead collisions at sqrt(s[NN])=5.02 TeV}, pdfsubject={CMS}, pdfkeywords={CMS, heavy ions, tau lepton}}